 Citi Double Cash – With the Citi Double Cash card, you’ll earn 1% cash back on purchases, just like the Walmart MasterCard.
 But with this card, you’ll get another 1% cash back when you pay off your credit card statement.
 Plus, the Citi Double Cash card has no annual fee.
 But, you can use this card to earn rewards at superstores and warehouse stores like Walmart and Target.

-American Express Blue Cash Everyday Card: The American Express Blue Cash Everyday Card, for example, has no annual fee and gets you 3% cash back at all supermarkets.
+American Express Blue Cash Everyday Card: The American Express Blue Cash Everyday Card, for example, has no annual fee and gets you 3% cash back at U.S. supermarkets, up to $6,000 per year.
 However, if you do your grocery shopping at a store like Walmart or Target that is not specifically a stand-alone supermarket, you will only early 1% cash back.
-You also get 2% back on gas and 1% on everything else.
+You also get 2% back at U.S. gas stations and 1% on everything else.
 If you’re not a heavy Walmart shopper, the Blue Cash Everyday Card may be a better idea.

 Who Will Benefit Most from the Walmart Credit Card?